amzn/style-dictionary/docs/src/content/docs/reference/Hooks/Formats/index.md

 - [flutter/class.dart](#flutterclassdart)

 You can create custom formats that output references as well.
 See the [Custom format with output references](#custom-format-with-output-references) section.

+### Filters

+When combining [`filters`](/reference/hooks/filters) with `outputReferences`, it could happen that a token is referencing another token that is getting filtered out.
+When that happens, Style Dictionary will throw a warning.
+However, it is possible to configure `outputReferences` to use [our `outputReferencesFilter` utility function](/reference/utils/references/#outputreferencesfilter), which will prevent tokens that reference other tokens that are filtered out from outputting references, they will output the resolved values instead.

 ## File headers